Roundhouse (dwelling): Pallozas

 A palloza is a traditional thatched house as found in Leonese county of El Bierzo, Serra dos Ancares in Galicia, and south-west of Asturias; corresponding to Astur tribes area, one of pre Hispano-Celtic inhabitants of northwest Hispania.
-It is circular or oval, and about ten or twenty metres in diameter and is built to withstand severe winter weather at a typical altitude of 1,200 metres.
+It is circular or oval, about 10 to 20 m in diameter and is built to withstand severe winter weather at a typical altitude of 1200 m.

 The main structure is stone, and is divided internally into separate areas for the family and their animals, with separate entrances.
 The roof is conical, made from rye straw on a wooden frame.
 There is no chimney, the smoke from the kitchen fire seeps out through the thatch.

 As well as living space for humans and animals, a palloza has its own bread oven, workshops for wood, metal and leather work, and a loom.
 Only the eldest couple of an extended family had their own bedroom, which they shared with the youngest children.
 The rest of the family slept in the hay loft, in the roof space.